graphql/graphql-spec/STYLE_GUIDE.md

 ## Algorithms

-Each step in an algorithm that appears as a list should either end in a colon (`:`) with an indented step on the next line, or a fullstop (`.`).
-(The step after a step ending in a full stop may or may not be indented, use your discretion.)

-Indentation in algorithms is significant, pay close attention.

-A named algorithm definition starts with the name of the algorithm, an open parenthesis, a comma-and-space separated list of arguments, a close parenthesis and then a colon.
+A named algorithm definition starts with the name of the algorithm in `PascalCase`, an open parenthesis, a comma-and-space separated list of arguments, a close parenthesis and then a colon.
 It is followed by a blank newline and a list of steps in the algorithm which may be numbered or bulleted.

+Each step in an algorithm should either end in a colon (`:`) with an indented step on the next line, or a fullstop (`.`).
+(A step after a step ending in a full stop may or may not be indented, use your discretion.)

+Indentation in algorithms is significant.

 Every step in an algorithm should start with a capital letter.